urbit/urbit.org-reloaded/content/docs/azimuth/bytestring.md

 Again we emphasize that unsigned transactions are _not_ what is submitted in a batch - an action and a signature are.
-A ship submitting a layer 2 transaction to an aggregator signs an unsigned transaction and this signature is included along with the action, which does not include the additional data listed above.
+A ship submitting a layer 2 transaction to a roller signs an unsigned transaction and this signature is included along with the action, which does not include the additional data listed above.
 When a ship determines whether or not a given layer 2 action is valid, it adds the additional data to the action and verifies the signature against that.

-### Signature
+### Signatures {#signatures}

 The signature is a 65-byte ECDSA signature as described in [EIP-191](https://eips.ethereum.org/EIPS/eip-191) and is compatible with